 If all else fails, you can always turn off your home’s entire water supply at the water mains as you would for major plumbing repairs.

 Tools you’ll need to disconnect your washing machine

 Disconnecting your washing machine is a pretty simple process, so luckily, you’ll only need a few essentials to hand before you tackle the task.
 However, here’s a quick list of what you’ll need, so you’re ready when the time comes:

 - A screwdriver (if you need to remove a worktop for an integrated machine)

 - A pair of gloves

 - A bucket (for collecting any excess water)

 How to disconnect a washing machine

 Whether your older washing machine has finally given up or you’re moving house, we all need to learn how to disconnect one.
-Knowing how to do it can save you a little bit of cash and can be a handy skill to have when you’re in a pinch.
+Knowing how to do it can be a handy skill to have – and can save you some cash, too!

 Before anything else, unplug your machine, so you can be sure it’s switched off and no power is running to it.